how many sets per muscle group per week To Build Muscle?

 not all volume is created equal

 Machine work also needs to be taken into consideration.
-Using the same example as above a set of hack squats will have a lesser effect compared to the free weight squat even though it is still a compound exercise and large amounts of weights can be moved.
-This is due to the increased complexity of free weight lifts and the increased demand on the nervous system to coordinate movement patterns as well as simply having a large amount of weight on your back in the case of the squat.
+Using the same example as above, a set of hack squats will have a lesser effect compared to the free-weight squat, even though it is still a compound exercise and large amounts of weight can be moved.
+This is due to the increased complexity of free-weight lifts and the increased demand on the nervous system to coordinate movement patterns, as well as simply having a large amount of weight on your back in the case of the squat.

 volume’s relationship to intensity and frequency